DataDog/documentation/content/en/account_management/billing/serverless.md

 kind: documentation
 ---

-## Managing Usage
+## Managing usage

 You can track the billable and total Serverless usage in your account by checking the Datadog Usage Page.
 You can see both the Month-To-Date summary, as well as usage over time.

 Datadog Serverless monitoring is billed based on a combination of the invocations and active Lambda functions that are tracked and monitored within Datadog.
-The relevant metrics based on your plan will be visible in Plan and Usage page’s Serverless tab under the [Billable filter][1].
-For more information about your plan and usage contact, contact your [Customer Success][3] Manager.
+The relevant metrics based on your plan are visible in the Plan and Usage page's Serverless tab under the [Billable filter][1].
+For more information about your plan and usage, contact your [Customer Success][3] Manager.

-Lambda functions can be monitored via our AWS Integration or by direct instrumentation with our Lambda Extension and Forwarder layers.
+Lambda functions can be monitored through the [Datadog AWS Integration][10] or by direct instrumentation with the [Lambda Extension][11] and [Forwarder][12] layers.

 ## Integration

-To control which functions are being monitored via the integration, you can use our Lambda integration’s Metric collection controls via the UI and API.
+To control which functions are being monitored through the integration, you can use the [Lambda integration's][13] Metric collection controls through the UI and API.

 ### UI